Why is "Why?" a Hard Question?

 This is a compound assumption with two key parts:

-Example Violation: A tutoring program offering inconsistent support, with some students receiving 1 hour and others 10 hours of assistance.
+Example Violation: A "tutoring" program where some students get 1 hour of help and others get 10 hours.
+The treatment isn't consistent.